 With its cryptic elements, "The Enigma of Departure " which I titled this painting, has more to do with dream logic than real life.
 Like in a dream of flight: lean over the edge of the picture, leap forward, and be welcomed into the journey!

 I hope it brings you back to a time before all things were described to you, a time of pure wordless emotional wonder, a time when if you got too close to a question, it would recoil like a sea-anemone.

 The Tall Ship with Eight masts, (Le Navire a Huits Mats,) with its cargo of oceanic longings, is a recurring dream of mine.
 I've watched it docked in harbors, silhouetted against the horizon, moored in a tropical island cove, I've seen it as close as you see it in this picture.

-As it appears to me , I become alert. euphoric, almost awake as if in a lucid dream.
-I run towards it before it sails away, but Invariably it is gone by the time I get there, and I become overwhelmed with regret.
-I feel as if this ship's withholds everything that I can wish for, if I only I knew what I wished for!
+As it appears to me, I become alert and euphoric as if in a lucid dream.
+I run towards it, but Invariably it has sailed away by the time I get there.
+Overwhelmed with regret, I feel as if the ship withholds everything that I can wish for, if I only I knew what I wished for!

 I revamped this image from its earlier version, by making it larger and more detailed in order to accommodate a larger size print requested by a client.
 It is part of a series from 1998 titled "Lost Oceans"- "Oceans Perdu."

-I use this metaphor of the 8 masts ship in several images of part 4 of Composite Memories titled " On the Beach" (Sur les bords de la Mer.) https://www.jfpodevin.com/on-the-beach
+I use this metaphor of the eight masts ship in several images of part four of Composite Memories titled " On the Beach" (Sur les bords de la Mer.) https://www.jfpodevin.com/on-the-beach

-note: This image ocncpet was inspired by a painting of Giorgo de Chiroco titled : "The enigma of Arrival."
+note: This image concept was inspired by a painting of Giorgo de Chirico titled : "The enigma of Arrival."